Halifax, Nova Scotia: Economy

 assistance (31,800 jobs), professional services (19,000 jobs), education (17,400 jobs), and public administration (15,800 jobs).
 The Halifax economy is growing, with the Conference Board of Canada predicting strong 3.0% GDP growth for 2015.

 Major employers and economic generators include the Department of National Defence, the Port of Halifax, Irving Shipbuilding, the Nova Scotia Health Authority, IMP Group, Bell Aliant, Emera, the Bedford Institute of Oceanography, government, banks, and universities.
 The municipality has a growing concentration of manufacturing industries and is becoming a major multi-modal transportation hub through growth at the port, the Halifax Stanfield International Airport, and improving rail and highway connections.
 Halifax is one of Canada's top four container ports in terms of the volume of cargo handled.
 A real estate boom in recent years has led to numerous new property developments, including the gentrification of some former working-class areas.

 Agriculture, fishing, mining, forestry and natural gas extraction are major resource industries found in the rural areas of the municipality.
 Halifax's largest agricultural district is in the Musquodoboit Valley; the total number of farms in Halifax is 150, of which 110 are family-owned.
 Fishing harbours are located along all coastal areas with some having an independent harbour authority, such as the Sheet Harbour Industrial Port, and others being managed as small craft harbours under the federal Fisheries and Oceans Canada.

-Other resource industries in Halifax include the natural gas fields off the coast of Sable Island, as well as clay, gold, gypsum, limestone, and shale extraction in rural areas of the mainland portion of the municipality.
-Limestone is extracted in the Musquodoboit Valley and gold is extracted in Moose River.

 Government

 The Halifax Regional Municipality is governed by a mayor (elected at large) and a sixteen-person council.
 Councillors are elected by geographic district, with municipal elections occurring every four years.
-The current mayor of Halifax is Mike Savage.
+The current mayor of Halifax is Andy Fillmore.
 The Halifax Regional Council is responsible for all facets of municipal government, including the Halifax Regional Police, Halifax Public Libraries, Halifax Fire and Emergency, Halifax Regional Water Commission, parks and recreation, civic addressing, public works, waste management, and planning and development.
 The provincial legislation that provides governance oversight to the municipality is the Halifax Regional Municipality Charter.
 The municipality has a proposed operating budget of $869 million for 2015–2016.

-The municipality also has three community councils that consider local matters.
+The municipality also has four community councils that consider local matters.
 Each community council comprises five or six regional councillors representing neighbouring districts.
 Most community council decisions are subject to final approval by regional council.

 As the capital of Nova Scotia, Halifax is also the meeting place of the Nova Scotia House of Assembly, the oldest assembly in Canada and the site of the first responsible government in British North America.
 The legislature meets in Province House, a nearly 200-year-old National Historic Site in downtown Halifax hailed as one of the finest examples of Palladian architecture in North America.

+The municipality is represented in the House of Commons by six MPs, elected in the ridings of Halifax, Halifax West, Dartmouth—Cole Harbour, Sackville—Preston—Chezzetcook, South Shore—St. Margarets, and Central Nova.
+The latter two ridings also include rural areas outside the municipality.